 Rebuild Gradually

-You may also choose to tackle your legacy software modernization with an app-by-app approach.
+Another proven way to modernize your software is the app-by-app approach.
 In this scenario, you pick the most ROI-effective applications in the legacy solution and rebuild them one by one.

 Benefits: